rah00l/rah00l.github.io/_posts/2018-12-01-what-the-heck-is-a-callback.md

 ---
 title: What the heck is a Callback?
-tags: [JavaScript, Nodejs, Web Development]
+tags: [JavaScript, Nodejs, Web Development, LastMinutePrep]
 style: border
 color: warning
 description: Learn and understand the basics of callbacks in just 6 minutes with easy examples.